dragonflydb/documentation/docs/command-reference/search/ft.search.md

 <details open>
 <summary><code>index</code></summary>

 is index name.
-You must first create the index using `FT.CREATE`.
+You must first create the index using [`FT.CREATE`](./ft.create.md).
 </details>

 <details open>
 <summary><code>query</code></summary>

 is text query to search.
 If it's more than a single word, put it in quotes.
-Refer to [Query syntax](https://redis.io/docs/interact/search-and-query/query/) for more details.
+Refer to [query syntax](https://redis.io/docs/interact/search-and-query/query/) for more details.
 </details>

 ## Optional arguments